-In the 2017 autumn season, the stable cafe Tallikahvio and the Savottakämppä logging cabin in Peurakaltio are open to the overnighters from the 1st of September.
+In the 2018 autumn season, the stable cafe Tallikahvio and the Savottakämppä logging cabin in Peurakaltio are open to the overnighters from August 28th.
+In this autumn we are closing on Oktober 2nd.
 Get a genuine taste of wilderness by staying overnight in the refurbished Savottakämppä logging cabin, taking a mellow sauna and enjoying a substantial breakfast and delicious lunch at the Wilderness Bed & Breakfast in Peurakaltio.

 The Peurakaltio Tallikahvio and Savottakämppä have a long history of providing food and shelter to ramblers and other travellers in the Ylläs area.
 You can also drive easily to our yard next to Aakenuksentie by car or on a snowmobile.
 New snowshoe-walking/winter cycling trails have also been made in Peurakaltio!
 The route comes from Elämänluukku in the south and runs through the gorgeous Äkässaivo pine forests.
 In addition, two completely new 6 km routes lead north to the Myllykahvio cafe at Äkäsmylly.
 These routes form a 12 km loop, providing a great variety of scenery on the way.
 The routes offer beautiful views from Äkäskero all the way to Yllästunturi.
 At Äkäsmylly there is the opportunity to cross the Äkäsjoki river on a bridge overlooking rapids.
 From Äkäsmylly you can continue on for another 7 km to reach the Äkäskero hotel.